James Murray (comedian)

-James Stephen Murray (born May 1, 1976), colloquially known as Murr, is an American improvisational comedian, author, and actor from New York.
-He is a member of The Tenderloins, a comedy troupe also consisting of Brian Quinn, Sal Vulcano, and formerly Joe Gatto.
-Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered in 2011, on TruTV.
+James Stephen "Murr" Murray (born May 1, 1976), is an American improvisational comedian, author, and actor.
+He is a member of the Tenderloins, a comedy troupe also consisting of Brian Quinn, Sal Vulcano, and formerly Joe Gatto.
+Along with Quinn and Vulcano, he stars in the television series Impractical Jokers, which premiered in December 2011 on TruTV.

 Early life

-James Stephen Murray was born on May 1, 1976 in Staten Island, New York City, where he was also raised.
+James Stephen Murray was born on May 1, 1976, in Staten Island, New York City, where he was also raised.
 He is of Irish and Italian descent.
 He attended Monsignor Farrell High School in that borough, meeting his future comedy partners Joe Gatto, Brian Quinn, and Sal Vulcano in their freshman year.
 He graduated in 1994.
 Murray later graduated from Georgetown University, in Washington, D.C.
 As a child, he had a model railroad with his father.

 Career

 Early career

 In 1998, Murray produced, wrote, and directed a film titled Damned!, starring Jeremy Guskin as Jesus in an alternate retelling of the Bible.
 Rather than paying for a Ford Taurus, Murray's parents paid for the production of this film at his request.

-After being apart for four years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv & sketch comedy troupe in 1999, and calling themselves The Tenderloins.
+After being apart for four years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv & sketch comedy troupe in 1999, and calling themselves the Tenderloins.

 The Tenderloins began producing comedy sketches together, posting them on YouTube, MySpace, and Metacafe, and subsequently accumulating millions of views online.
-In 2007, the troupe won the $100,000 grand prize in NBC's "It's Your Show" competition for the sketch "Time Thugs".
+In 2007, the troupe won the $100,000 grand prize in NBC's It's Your Show competition for the sketch "Time Thugs".